 - Searches the UNE library catalog, where you will find items like books and DVDs that you can borrow in the libraries, as well as access e-books and streaming video.
-Use this search if you know the title of the book of film you are looking for or want to check if the library holds a physical copy.
+Use this search if are looking for a specific title.

 - Searches only articles from academic journals, magazines and newspapers.
 If you know your article’s title or have the full citation, this is the quickest way to find it.